SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 the default parameter name to the ``willSet`` observer is ``newValue`` and the default parameter name to the ``didSet`` observer is ``oldValue``.

+If the body of the ``didSet`` observer refers to the old value, the getter is called to read the property's old value before the observer is called.
+Otherwise, the getter isn't called, and the compiler might use in-place mutation as an optimization.

 The ``didSet`` clause is optional when you provide a ``willSet`` clause.
 Likewise, the ``willSet`` clause is optional when you provide a ``didSet`` clause.